KTRV-TV: Construction

+KTRV was immediately successful.
+Per Arbitron, it attracted a 19 share—19 percent of prime time viewership—in November 1981, its first full month on the air.
+This led all independents nationwide and surpassed two other independents in the West, KVVU-TV in Las Vegas and KPHO-TV in Phoenix, each with 13 percent.
+This success inspired at least one other small-market outlet to make a go of independence: the founding owner of KUSK in Prescott, Arizona, cited KTRV as an encouraging sign for the future of his station.

-Jones sold the station to Idaho Independent Television, a subsidiary of The Toledo Blade Company (Block Communications), in 1985 for $4.9 million.
-It was the Blade Company's first television station outside the midwest, with its existing broadcast holdings in Ohio, Indiana, and Kentucky.
+Jones sold KTRV to Idaho Independent Television, a subsidiary of The Toledo Blade Company (Block Communications), in 1985 for $4.9 million.
+It was the Blade Company's first television station outside the Midwest, with its existing broadcast holdings in Ohio, Indiana, and Kentucky.
 It became a charter affiliate of Fox when the network launched on October 9, 1986.

 With the growth of the Fox network, KTRV launched a half-hour 9 p.m. local newscast, Fox 12 News, on May 31, 1999, hiring a news staff of 29.
 The format took inspiration from Block-owned WDRB in Louisville, Kentucky, and from KSTU in Salt Lake City, both Fox affiliates that had started local newscasts earlier in the decade.
 An earlier newscast at 4:30 p.m. was also offered but cut back at the start of 2002.
 By 2007, the weeknight editions of Fox 12 News at 9 had grown to an hour in length; that April, a two-hour morning show, Fox 12 This Morning, premiered.
+Station management cited the rapid growth of the Boise area as a reason for starting the morning newscast, as well as demand for a local program in the 7 a.m. hour when the network affiliates aired national morning shows.
+However, in the broader market, TV news audiences were not growing as quickly as the Treasure Valley's population.